polistat/content-2022/races/governor/VT.md

     Brenda Siegel ran unopposed in the democratic primary apart from write-ins.
   </Box>
   <Box>
-    Phil scott has been the incumbent for the past five years, with no real challengers running against him in the Republican primary.
+    Phil Scott has been the incumbent for the past five years, with no real challengers running against him in the Republican primary.
   </Box>

   <Header>